Israeli PM sets goal to vaccinate children aged 5-11 | english.lokmat.com

 Israeli PM sets goal to vaccinate children aged 5-11

-Jerusalem, Nov 21 Israeli Prime Minister Naftali Bennett said on Sunday that the country's goal is to vaccinate 50 per cent of children aged 5-11 by the end of December.
+Israeli Prime Minister Naftali Bennett said on Sunday that the country's goal is to vaccinate 50 percent of children aged 5-11 by the end of December.

-The remark was made in a meeting between Bennett and general managers of the country's four health maintenance organisations, Xinhua news agency quoted a spokesperson for Bennett as saying.
+The remark was made in a meeting between Bennett and general managers of the country's four health maintenance organizations, a spokesperson for Bennett said in a statement.

 The managers informed Bennett of the preparation for vaccination rollout for the children.

-The move came after the Israeli health ministry decided to approve Pfizer's Covid-19 vaccine for younger children earlier this month.
+The move came after the Israeli health ministry decided to approve Pfizer's COVID-19 vaccine for younger children earlier this month.
+(ANI/Xinhua)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app